Stylback/home-server/README.md

 <details><summary>Click to expand</summary>
 <p>

 > DISCLAMIER: The BitTorrent protocol is a communcation protocol for peer-to-peer file sharing, it's an easy and accessible way for people to share their own or licensed works online.
-Despite plenty of [valid usage areas](https://en.wikipedia.org/wiki/BitTorrent#Adoption), piracy have given the protocol a bad reputation.
 Before you contemplate downloading or sharing copyrighted content via the BitTorrent protocol, please check that those actions are not considered criminal by your local laws and regulations.
 I am not liabel in any way for your inability to use the BitTorrent protocol in accordance with said law.

 [qflood](https://hotio.dev/containers/qflood/) is a Docker image from Hotio that combines [qBittorrent](https://github.com/qbittorrent/qbittorrent) and [Flood](https://github.com/jesec/flood) with easy Wireguard VPN integration.